unity-atoms/unity-atoms/docs/introduction/overview.md

 ---
 id: overview
-title: Overview and philosopy
+title: Overview
 hide_title: true
-sidebar_label: Overview and philosopy
+sidebar_label: Overview
 ---

-# Overview and philosopy
+# Overview

-This chapter outlines the theoretical concepts behind Unity Atoms.
+This chapter provides an overview of the building blocks and concepts of Unity Atoms.
 This knowledge helps you better understand a new way of thinking about data and state in your project.

 ## Fundamentals

 Unity Atoms is an event based system that encourages the game to be as data-driven as possible.
-The four most fundamental parts of Unity Atoms are:
+The five most fundamental parts of Unity Atoms are:

 -   Data
 -   Events